compiler-disagg/TrackFM/README.md

 To run TrackFM on CloudLab, you can instantiate this profile.
 You'll first need to create a CloudLab account if you don't have one already.

+TODO: how do they instantiate the profile in CloudLab?

 We will run all experiments in `/home`, so make sure you have sufficient privileges in that directory:

 ```bash